tiborhercz/s3-website-cloudfront-terraform/README.md

 - Redirect from www.example.com to example.com
 - Bucket object not directly accessible

+This Terraform template uses two CloudFront distributions.
+One is used for the main domain and the other is used for the domain to be redirected to the main domain.
+The redirect is done with S3 website redirect requests option.

 ## Prevent direct S3 object access

 To prevent the direct access to the S3 bucket objects I added a referer header condition to the S3 bukcet policy.